IBM Cloud Docs

 4. Find your new service credential in the service credentials table.

-To view your credential information, such as your secret and access keys, click the arrow to the right of View credentials.
+To view your credential information, such as your secret and access keys, click the arrow that is next to the View credentials field.
 For more information, see Service credentials and Bucket permissions.

 Using a custom boot image to provision a new instance